9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- ➕ Add support to sort by rating.
+- Add support to sort by rating to other 3 rating plugins.
+- Add armonic rating? supported by: Blazk plugin.
+- Add most voted? supported by: Blazk plugin.

 - Add a new template to sort by rating.
 - Add query-name to template.